-Please sign the Code of Ethical Conduct form found on the Bar Foundation website and submit it to the Bar Foundation office.
+Please sign the Code of Ethical Conduct Google document found on the Bar Foundation website.

 2. Emergencies

 During a trial, the presiding judge has the discretion to declare an emergency and adjourn the trial for a short period of time to address the emergency.
 If a team is unable to participate with less than six (6) members, the judge should notify the Regional Coordinator if possible.
 If it is determined that an emergency exists, the presiding judge or the Regional Coordinator will decide whether the team will forfeit or whether the team may continue that trial with less than six members.
 A penalty may be assessed if a team continues with less than six members.